Hser2bio/Lats-Core/doc/README.md

-Lats Core
+LATS Core
 =============

 Setup
 ---------------------
-[Lats Core](https://lats.cc//) is the original LATS client and it builds the backbone of the network.
+[LATS Core](http://lats.org/wallet) is the original LATS client and it builds the backbone of the network.
 However, it downloads and stores the entire history of LATS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Lats Core on your native platform.
+The following are some helpful notes on how to run LATS Core on your native platform.

 ### Unix